Mive82/psa-docs/libpsa/README-libpsa.md

 Communication API between an ESP32 and a Raspberry Pi for the Peugeot infotainment Project.

+Implementation example can be found in the [gui app](https://github.com/Mive82/psa-app).

 # Overview

 The libPSA API facilitates the communication between an ESP32 and a Raspberry Pi connected over UART.